imahmedmunir/imahmedmunir/README.md

 👀 I’m interested in Development, particularly in Java and Spring, as well as Cyber Security.

-🌱 Learnt Java and Spring development, now delving into Cyber Security.
+🌱 Learnt Java and Spring development, now delving into Cyber Security (Pentester).

  🐧 Passionate about Linux OS